github/docs/content/billing/managing-the-plan-for-your-github-account/connecting-an-azure-subscription.md

 1. Review the "Permissions requested" prompt.
 If you agree with the terms, click **Accept**.

    {% data reusables.enterprise-accounts.azure-admin-approval-required-message %}
-1. Under "Select a subscription", select the Azure Subscription ID that you want to connect to your enterprise. {% data reusables.enterprise-accounts.tenant-app-permissions %}
+1. Under "Select a subscription", select the Azure Subscription ID that you want to connect to your organization. {% data reusables.enterprise-accounts.tenant-app-permissions %}
-1. Click **Connect**.
+{% data reusables.enterprise-accounts.connect-azure %}

-1. To the right of "Metered billing via Azure", click **Enable**.
+{% endif %}

 {% ifversion ghec %}